 Water Haven Park is a three-acre site that offers several active play spaces, including a sprayground with a tall custom water tower structure and low-profile bubbling sculptures.

 Anchoring the sprayground is a pavilion that offers picnic tables and close proximity to barbecue grills.

 Located in Hidden Creek, this 20-acre park boasts a plethora of unique features, including a fenced dog park, a skate park, a basketball court, a heated lap pool that will be open year-round, a canoe/kayak launch with boats available for use, a fishing pier, a spray park, as well as multiple tennis courts, playgrounds, walking trails and playfields.

-One of the most anticipated amenities in Hidden Creek, Tree House Park, will feature a whimsical, two-story tree house nestled among live oaks that date back to the property’s early rice farming days.
-Adjacent to the custom-built piece, a boardwalk will hover over an old creek bed and a decomposed granite pathway will wind through the wooded area nearby.
+One of the most adventurous elements in Hidden Creek is Tree House Park.
+This beautiful area features a two-story tree house nestled among live oaks that date back to the property’s early rice farming days.
+Adjacent to the custom-built piece, a boardwalk hovers over an old creek bed and a decomposed granite pathway winds through the wooded area nearby.
 The remainder of the park will be left in its natural state, one of Bridgeland many efforts to preserve and restore its land, which is located in the Katy Prairie.
-The park is expected to be complete in 2016.